The Winning Equation: Access + Attitude = Success in Math and Science

 One of the greatest difficulties facing people with disabilities is created when their capacity to be educated and function in the world is evaluated solely by limitations imposed by their disabilities.
 They essentially become defined by their disabilities, rather than their broad range of interests and abilities.
 For example, many people who sustain spinal cord injuries are encouraged to participate in wheelchair basketball after they leave rehabilitation facilities.
 This may be fine for some people.
 But for those who have never had an interest in playing basketball before, why should they become basketball players now?
 In an example like this people are making assumptions about ability based solely upon the characteristics of a person's disability.

-Another assumption is that a disability limits an individual in every aspect of his or her functioning, including the ability to be educated.
+Another assumption is that a disability limits an individual in every aspect of their functioning, including the ability to be educated.
 To meet the intent of the Americans with Disabilities Act (ADA), educators must develop an attitude that is disability-positive.
 Students with disabilities can work hard and be productive and should be expected to do so.

 Accommodations are Unique to the Individual